Ruphxs/NintendoBootLogoGen/README.md

 2. **Configuration**

--It will ask you for your input for each text when running the program.
+- It will ask you for your input for each text when running the program.

 3. **Running the Script**